Some things are just too good to have in small doses. Here’s why Sintra is most definitely NOT a day trip!

 Did Somebody Mention Vegan Food?

-Yes, you heard it right, considering the size of the tiny town there’s a great choice of vegan eateries if you know where to find them!
+Yes, you heard it right, considering the size of the tiny town there’s a great choice of vegan eateries if you know where to find them.
 It would be such a shame to miss out, right?
 Why visit one when you can eat in them ALL!
-Click here to find out ethical eating map of Sintra!

 Save Some Money!

-Now we’ve got you’re attention!
 Who doesn’t want to save money?
 It’s a proven fact that travelling slower will save you a ton of cash.
 When you rush you end up overspending as you don’t know the right prices and don’t have time to seek alternatives.
-General costs in Sintra can be a lot cheaper than Lisbon, particularly for accommodation, so it definitely worth staying the night… or five.
-Find a hostel, get down to the supermarket and make some enviable food in the kitchen to save costs of eating out.
+General costs in Sintra can be a lot cheaper than Lisbon, particularly for accommodation, so it’s definitely worth staying the night… or five.
+Find a hostel, get down to the supermarket and make a feast in the kitchen to save the costs of eating out.

 Take in the Nature and Atmosphere

-For the outdoors traveller, you’re going to want to take your time in Sintra.
+For the outdoors traveller you’re going to want to take your time in Sintra.
 Sintra has a baffling amount of parks, gardens and peaks which would take days to properly explore.
 There’s also hiking and camping opportunities along with mountain climbing and cycling!
 This is all set within a haven of dense woodland and rich botanical diversity, encouraged by Sintra’s micro climate.
-Put a day aside, take a book and a picnic and spend the day outdoors!
-Whether you prefer cities or the countryside, it’s proven that spending time outdoors is physically and mentally great for you.
+Put a few days aside, take a book and a picnic and spend the day outdoors!
+Whether you prefer cities or the countryside spending time outdoors is physically and mentally great for you.
 Why rush back to the big city when you can unwind in the woods?